WillowKaze/DNAF/readme.md

 python ./utils/inference.py
 ```

 By default, the generated images will be stored to `./output/<dataname>/fake`.
 This process can take several hours on single GPU.
-We recommend to test it in a multi-GPU manner.
+We recommend to inference on multiple GPUs to speed up.

 ## Metrics
 We pick two wide-used metrics, FID and LPIPS, to measure the quality and similarity of the generated samples.